Kent Ferments: The Benefits of Kimchi for Gut Health

 Now, more than ever, mental health forms a major component of my work in nutrition.
 The COVID-19 pandemic has led to an unprecedented increase in stress among communities and individuals, worsening or triggering mental health conditions such as depression.

-I now offer a free online PHQ-9 assessment.
+The PHQ-9 screen forms part of all initial nutrition consultations.
 The PHQ-9 is a simple, 9-question instrument for screening, diagnosing, monitoring and measuring the severity of depression.

 PHQ-9 is one of the most used depression screens among Primary Care workers, clinicians and researchers.
 The assessment is endorsed by a number of leading health organizations, including the National Institute for Health and Care Excellence (NICE).
 The assessment takes 3 minutes to complete.